rzeldent/esp32cam-rtsp/README.md

 RTSP stream is available at: [rtsp://esp32cam-rtsp.local:554/mjpeg/1](rtsp://esp32cam-rtsp.local:554/mjpeg/1).
 This link can be opened with for example [VLC](https://www.videolan.org/vlc/).

+## Connecting to the JPEG motion server

+The JPEG motion server server is available using a normal web browser at: [rtsp://esp32cam-rtsp.local:/stream](rtsp://esp32cam-rtsp.local/stream).

+## Connecting to the image server

+The image server server is available using a normal web browser at: [rtsp://esp32cam-rtsp.local:/snapshot](rtsp://esp32cam-rtsp.local/snapshot).

 :warning: **Please be aware that there is no password present on the stream!**